Hyle-org/devhub-hyle/docs/quickstart/devnet.md

 # Run your local devnet

-For a single-node devnet (consensus disabled) with an indexer, clone the [hyle repository](https://github.com/Hyle-org/hyle) and run:
+For a single-node devnet (consensus disabled) with an indexer, clone the [hyli repository](https://github.com/hyli-org/hyli) and run:

 ```sh
 cargo run -- --pg